endash/endash.github.io/_posts/2015-11-14-how-do-i-unit-test-this.markdown

 In these situations one must keep in mind that "unit" and "class" are not identical, and to ask not "how can I possibly remove these dependencies from *my class*" but "how do I remove *my code* from this class, which I don't really own?"
 By moving those methods off to other classes as appropriate (formatting, serializing, and complex validations are things that might be on an AR class that can easily be broken out into their own plain-old-ruby classes) we've accomplished the same thing.
 So much ActiveRecord-dependent code can be refactored to depend only on a hash (or OpenStruct) of attributes.

-It's possible to care about good design and still use monolithic frameworks.
+It's possible to use monolithic frameworks and still care about good design.
 Finding ways to take ownership of our code away from the framework is crucial.
 Your tests should be a searchlight, pointing out places where your code is unnecessarily tangled up in someone else's class hierarchy.

 ## Preventing bad testing habits